MajidHaghparast/MSE/README.md

 📌 *A course on contemporary software engineering practices and principles*

 ## 📖 **Course Description**
 This repository contains materials, assignments, and resources for the **Modern Software Engineering** course.
-The course covers best practices in software development, agile methodologies, DevOps, CI/CD, cloud computing, and modern software architectures.
+The course covers best practices in software development, DevOps, CI/CD, cloud computing, and modern software architectures.

 ## 📌 **Course Objectives**
 By the end of the course, students will: